Domestic Life (TV series)

 Domestic Life is an American sitcom that aired on CBS from January 4 to April 15, 1984.
+Reruns continued until September 11, 1984.
 Steve Martin served as executive producer.

-Premise
+Plot

 Martin Crane moved to Seattle to take a commentator job at KMRT-TV.
 His spot on the station's evening news was called "Domestic Life".
 Others in the cast were Martin's wife Candy, his 15-year-old daughter Didi, and 10-year-old son Harold.

-Production notes
+Production

 Steve Martin and Martin Mull were friends who met doing stand-up.
 Martin suggested they try to pitch a sitcom starring Mull.
 The first idea was to do a show about a politician who gets elected to Washington, but NBC passed.
 They then came up with a Father Knows Best style show.
 Mull called the show "a gentle spoof of family sitcom cliches."
 NBC did not want to make it but CBS agreed to make six episodes.

 Mull said he wanted his character to talk to the camera like George Burns.
 "We (he and Martin) thought one of my strengths might be as a monologuist, talking right to the camera.
 So we tried to figure out what kind of occupation a character could have where he could talk right down the barrel.
 That's why we chose a television commentator."

 There were many unintentional similarities between Domestic Life and Frasier which premiered nine years later.
 Both series were set in Seattle with a character named Martin Crane, and both featured a character broadcasting an advice show.
 David Angell, who co-created Frasier, was a writer on Domestic Life.

 The show began in January as a mid-season replacement.
-Country singer-songwriter Hoyt Axton made a guest appearance in the show's fifth episode ("Harold, Can You Spare $4000?").
+Country singer-songwriter Hoyt Axton made a guest appearance in the show's fifth episode ("Harold, Can You Spare $4,000?").

 Reviewing the opening episode the New York Times said "The tone is right, the cast is about perfect and the result is often quite funny".

 Ratings were not strong and the show was cancelled.
 Mull said "I think the only reason they canceled us, since television is a business, was because we weren't getting the numbers.
 Some perfectly dreadful things get big ratings, so go figure.
 CBS kept moving us around and people couldn't find us.
 I think people tend to plan their viewing."